 Jiko Disney Dining Review

-Okay, so maybe the Brickers aren’t quite as famous as the other two, but we’re certainly cooler than Snookie!
-We may not have been celebrities, but we truly received the celebrity treatment.
+Despite not actually being celebrities, we certainly received the celebrity treatment at Jiko.
 Our hostess seated us in a large booth, which is my preference as it is more intimate and apart from other guests, in what I is known amongst Cast Members as the “sun room” because the colors on the wall change.
-As you can tell from the photos here, Animal Kingdom Lodge, and the lobby of the restaurant (and bar area) were decked out for Christmas (we dined here in December 2010), and they both certainly looked gorgeous.
+As you can tell from the photos here, Animal Kingdom Lodge, and the lobby of the restaurant (and bar area) were decked out for Christmas, and they both certainly looked gorgeous.

 Once in the restaurant, the Christmas season wasn’t as noticeable, but the ambiance was still impeccable, with appropriate lighting and properly spaced tables for a Signature Walt Disney World restaurant.
 The place looked like Mufasa and Rafiki would appear at any moment, with the latter holding up Simba.
 Yeah, I know I’m immature, but for whatever reason I associated this fine dining establishment with the animated classic, The Lion King.